akpw/mktxp/README.md

 ### Parallel routers fetch
 Concurrent exports across multiple devices can considerably speed up things for slow network connections.
-This feature can be turned on and configured with the following `_mktxp.conf`options:
+This feature can be turned on and configured with the following [system options](https://github.com/akpw/mktxp/blob/main/README.md#mktxp-system-configuration):
 ```
 fetch_routers_in_parallel = False   # Set to True if you want to fetch multiple routers parallel
     max_worker_threads = 5              # Max number of worker threads that can fetch routers (parallel fetch only)